pipebots/sprintBotBLEControl/Documentation.md

 These are triggered using interupts so a pulse is not missed.
 These count the encoder counts and adjust the wheel position and total full revolution counters.

 #### Encoder Counts
 Pololu 3499 Encider has 20 counts per rev when counting both edges of both channels.
 We are just counting one edge of one channel, so 5 counts per revolution.
 The gear ratio of the motor is 62.5.
-5 * 62.5 =
+5 x 62.5 = 312.5 counts per revolution of gearbox output shaft.
+Spur gear to ring gear ratio is: Spur gear PCD=15mm, PCD internal ring =120mm 120/15=8 312.5 * 8 =
  31.25 = 156.25 counts per rev of gearbox output shaft.

-* Spur gear to ring gear ratio is: Spur gear PCD=15mm, PCD internal ring =120mm 120/15=8
+*

 * 156.25*8= 1250 counts per rev of wheel */